TykTechnologies/tyk-docs-hugo/tyk-docs/content/getting-started/using-oas-definitions/update-api-with-oas.md

 #### What did you just do?

-You have demonstrated that by using theOpenAPI specification, which can be either generated from your source code or created as part of design first approach, you can update and configure the Tyk OAS API Definition accordingly.
+You have demonstrated that by using theOpenAPI definition, which can be either generated from your source code or created as part of design first approach, you can update and configure the Tyk OAS API Definition accordingly.